 Focus on Customers, Not Just Making Money

 Marketing has changed drastically in the previous decade.
 What used to be a product-focused market is now a consumer-focused market.
-It’s not about who has the best product or service anymore (although that is important), it’s who can reach their target audience the best.
+It’s not just about who has the best product or service.
+It’s also about who can reach their target audience the best.